Our Practice

-Wiltshire Psychology Service has been based in Brinkworth, North Wiltshire from the outset and, in 2022, expanded with new offices in Holt, West Wiltshire.
+Originally established in 2006, Wiltshire Psychology Service has been based in Brinkworth, North Wiltshire before expanding with beautiful new offices in Holt, West Wiltshire, allowing us to proudly welcome clients from Bath, Somerset and surrounding areas.

 Dr. Lynda Parnham, Chartered Clinical Psychologist & Practice Director,